 I go into further detail with the client about how the different roles, overleaves, etc., manifest so that she can explore which are most true of her life.
 In addition, I attempt to guess what is probably correct, based on my observations.
 Only then do I ask Michael to give the information again; they usually confirm most of our conclusions, but they may not.
 If they don’t, that could lead to more questions.

-If someone simply orders a chart when information has already been given — we are not working together to validate — I ask for a list of it and the person’s brief validation about each item.
+If someone simply orders a chart when information has already been given—we are not working together to validate—I ask for a list of it and her validation; if she disagrees with an item, I ask her to briefly say why and what she thinks is correct.

 In my experience, the first information given is usually the most accurate if it comes through a channel who is clear and skilled in that kind of material, under favorable conditions.
 I am careful to channel charts only when my physical energy is strong, without fatigue or headache.
 If the circumstances of a channeling are not ideal, such as in conditions of stress or distraction (in either the channel or client), mistakes are more likely.
 Therefore, as part of self-validation, it can be valuable to consider what was going on each time information was given.
 If information was incorrect the first time, the chances of it being correct the second time are the same as with a first channeling.